avishekanand/al-folio-homepage/_projects/dexter_project.md

 ```
 python3 evaluation/tatqa/llms/run_rag_few_shot_cot.py
 ```
-Above experiment would help get numbers for FEW-SHOT-COT for gpt-3.5-turbo which can be checked with Table 3.
+The above experiment would help get numbers for FEW-SHOT-COT for gpt-3.5-turbo which can be checked with Table 3.

 ## Building your own custom dataset

 You can quickly build your own dataset in three steps:

-### 1) Loading the question, answer and evidence records
+**1) Loading the question, answer and evidence records**

 The base data loader by default takes a json file of the format